amiryah1124/aiaa-public-policy-2026/index.md

 * Security Studies and International Affairs
 * Aeronautical Science Department

 Through this campus outreach, the committee identified and became more familiar with faculty whose work intersects with aerospace policy, governance, security, and regulation.
-This included **Dr. Elisabeth (Hope) Murray**, **Dr. Alice Dell’Era**, and **Dr. Trevor Simoneau**, whose interests connect to areas such as environmental security, national and international security, space policy, and aviation legislation and regulation.
+This included **Dr. Elisabeth Murray**, **Dr. Alice Dell’Era**, and **Dr. Trevor Simoneau**, whose interests connect to areas such as environmental security, national and international security, space policy, and aviation legislation and regulation.

 Beyond campus, outreach included engagement with education, community, and government partners.